What No One Tells You About Starting Over

 No one talks about how strange it feels to wake up in a new country and realize you don’t know where to buy light bulbs.
 (Sometimes trying to find a place to do laundry or pick up everyday staples is a grand adventure, but I’ve found that if other things aren’t going right, the fun gets sucked right out of it.)

-No one understands how weirdly exhausting it is to exist in a place where every single thing — from language to social norms to the way people cross the street — feels unfamiliar.
+No one seems to understand how weirdly exhausting it is to exist in a place where every single thing — from language to social norms to the way people cross the street — feels unfamiliar.

 “But you’re on vacation, how can you be anything but grateful?!”
 Erm, no… I’m not on vacation, Rebecca.
 I’m working my tail off for this life.
 (But let’s leave the annoying misconceptions others have about our life of luxury and leisure for another day.)